johantre/MailMerge/README.md

 * Ideas future usage:
   * Using your commit message as a field for the templates.
   * Having your approval reply mail triggering a pipeline.
-  * Having your mail sent when a pipeline is (successfully) finised.
+  * Having your mail sent when a pipeline is (successfully) finished.